va1e7ia/Learning-JavaScript/README.md

 _Task 4:_ Given any string.
 Change the case of every letter of this string to the opposite case.
 _Task 5:_ Given an array with numbers.
 Merge pairs of elements together.
 _Task 6:_ Given any string.
 Capitalize the first character of every second word on this line.

+# LEVEL 2.7

+_Task 1:_ Given any string.
+Capitalize all substrings, that length is less than 4 elements.
+_Task 2:_ A symbol is given.
+Find out in which case this character - upper or lower case.
+_Task 3:_ Given any number.
+Delete all odd digits from this number.